python-semantic-release/python-semantic-release/docs/automatic-releases/github-actions.rst

     (8) create a GitHub release.
 For more information review the :ref:`version command documentation <cmd-version>` and see
     :ref:`below <gh_actions-psr>` for the Action configuration options.

+2. :ref:`python-semantic-release/publish-action@TAG <gh_actions-publish>`
+    This action is used to execute the :ref:`publish <cmd-publish>` CLI command.
+    It is used to upload files, such as distribution artifacts and other assets, to a GitHub release.

 .. note::
   These GitHub Actions are only simplified wrappers around the